Atuwa Munda

 Atuwa Munda (born c.
-1961) is an Indian Politician from the state of Assam.
-He has been the Indian National Congress Candidate for Tingkhong consecutively since 1996, winning three times.
-He has been a minister in the first Tarun Gogoi cabinet and the third Tarun Gogoi Cabinet.
+1961) is an Indian politician from the state of Assam.
+He has been the Indian National Congress candidate for Tingkhong consecutively since 1996, winning three times.
+He has been a minister in the first and third Tarun Gogoi minstry.

 Early life and education

 Atuwa Munda is the son of Late Bhayaram Munda.
 He is an Arts graduate from Dibrugarh University, 1987 batch.